robertshum/mt-fuji-2023/README.md

-This is a SvelteKit project adding the needle-engine web component.
+*This is a SvelteKit project adding the needle-engine web component*

+→ [**Live demo**](https://needle-engine.github.io/sveltekit-sample/) automatically build and deployed via github actions

-# Needle Engine
+## Needle Engine Configuration

 - [`needle.config.json`](./needle.config.json)
   Added the `baseUrl` config to `assets` to change codegen (`src/generated/gen`) to point to the local server relative url